ACloakedFly/Thoths-Oracle/README.md

 # Configuration

  The following can be configured from companion app or config file
-- Which program to listen to, or any playing media
+- Which program to listen to
 - Port the device is connected to
 - Sensitivity of volume knob
 - Which output device to control (default, speakers, headphones, etc.)